nuxt-community/sentry-module/docs/content/en/guide/lazy-loading.md

 ---
 title: Lazy-Loading (client-side)
-description: 'Load Sentry module lazily on the client'
+description: Load Sentry module lazily on the client
-position: 6
+position: 22
-category: Sentry
+category: Guide
 ---

 Set `lazy: true` in your module options to load Sentry lazily on the client.
 This will prevent Sentry from being included in your main bundle and should result in a faster initial page load.

-You can also pass a lazy config object in your module options (see [options](/sentry/options#lazy) for more information).
+You can also pass a lazy config object in your module options (see [options](/configuration/options#lazy) for more information).

 <alert type="info">